dot-enny/buzz/README.md

 ## Description
 Live Chat Application built with react and firebase.
-Add Friends and start a chatting with them instantly on Buzz.
+Add friends and start a chatting with them instantly on Buzz.

 ## Status
 Work in progress

-## TECH STACK, TOOLS AND PACKAGES.
+## Tech Stack, Tools and Packages.
 - Vite.
 - React.
 - React Router.